 We woke up early morning, we wanted to see the sunrise but anyhow missed it.
 It was a beautiful morning and everything looked fresh and lively.
 We had to start our journey back to the port.
 We were served tea followed by breakfast and later on refreshing fresh fruit juice.
 Everything is still fresh in my mind, I could not forget a single moment of the journey.

-That was all, if you have a wonderful experience of staying in a houseboat on the backwaters of Kerela do share in a conversation on the comment section below.
-For more details of my Kerela trip you can read the posts HERE and HERE.
+That was all if you have a wonderful experience of staying in a houseboat on the backwaters of Kerela do share in a conversation in the comment section below.
+For more details of my Kerela trip, you can read the posts HERE and HERE.
 Thanks for reading.
-Also share with your friends.
+Also, share with your friends.